okeowo-cloud/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 8-cities_of_california_subquery.sql: script lists all the cities of California that can be found in the database hbtn_0d_usa.

 9-cities_by_state_join.sql: script lists all cities contained in the database hbtn_0d_usa

+10-genre_id_by_show.sql: script lists all shows contained in hbtn_0d_tvshows that have at least one genre linked.